knowitall/ollie/README.md

 Omit the input file for an interactive console.

 Ollie takes sentences, one-per-line as input or splits text into sentences if `--split` is specified.
 Run Ollie with `--usage` to see full usage.
-There are many useful options; for example you can run Ollie in parallel using `--parallel`.

 The Ollie command line tool has a few output formats.
 The output format is specified by `--output-format` and a valid format: